 The Lucid is a bed-in-a-box mattress, which means it will come compressed and shipped straight to you.

-You will want to begin by removing the rolled up Lucid mattress from its box.
-Then, preferably with another person’s assistance, position the roll on your bed.
+People will want to begin by removing the rolled up Lucid mattress from its box.
+Then, preferably with another person’s assistance, they should position the roll on your bed.

-Carefully cut away the first layers of plastic until the still-compact mattress can be laid down flat.
-Then, pierce through the final layer of plastic and the Lucid will expand.
+Next people should carefully cut away the first layers of plastic until the still-compact mattress can be laid down flat.
+Then, they should pierce through the final layer of plastic and the Lucid will expand.

-Simply clear away the excess plastic and allow your mattress to breathe and fully expand.
+Lastly, people should clear away the excess plastic and allow the mattress to breathe and fully expand.

 What Makes This Mattress Stand Out?